module 1Lab.HLevel.Universe where

 We take a detour first and establish a characterisation of paths for

-are determined by paths of the underlying types.
-By univalence, these
+paths of the underlying types.
+By univalence, these correspond to

-Since h-levels are closed under equivalence, and we already have an upper bound on the h-level of when is an -type, we know that -Type is a -type:
+Since h-levels are closed under equivalence, and we already have an upper bound on the h-level of when is an we know that is a

 For 1-categorical mathematics, the important h-levels are the propositions and the sets, so they get short names: